The History of The Great Plains Leadership Institute

 The Great Plains Public Health Leadership Institute began in 2005 as an initiative of The Nebraska Educational Alliance for Public Health Impact (NEAPHI)—a group of representatives from numerous academic and practice organizations concerned with Nebraska’s public health workforce training and education who explored joint interests.
 Initial funding for the Institute came from the Nebraska Health and Human Services System’s Health Care Cash Fund, Robert Wood Johnson, and the University of Iowa’s Upper Midwest Public Health Training and Upper Midwest Public Health Preparedness Centers.

 The Institute underwent significant curriculum revisions and a name change in 2015-2016, becoming the Great Plains Leadership Institute (GPLI).
 The changes allowed the Institute to more broadly capture the content needed and the audiences who desire to lead in today’s health and health care landscape.

-Since its inception, GPPHLI has trained over 200 professionals in Nebraska, Iowa, Kansas and South Dakota who care about the future of the public's health.
-Currently residing within the University of Nebraska Medical Center's College of Public Health, the GPPHLI is entering its 12th year of providing leadership development for a broad cohort of stakeholders from governmental public health, to insurance companies, from community health centers to civic and elected leaders.
+Since its inception, the Institute has trained nearly 250 professionals in Nebraska, Iowa, Kansas, Missouri and South Dakota who care about the future of the public's health.
+Residing within the University of Nebraska Medical Center's College of Public Health, GPLI is entering its 14th year of providing leadership development for a broad cohort of stakeholders from governmental public health, to insurance companies, from community health centers to civic and elected leaders.